 Emergency Medical Fund

 Some animals that find their way to the Linda McNatt Animal Care and Adoption Center are in need of medical attention before they can be adopted out.
-Medical expense funding allows pets to receive needed medical care including medications and surgical procedures to enhance their quality of life and increase their chance of adoption.
+The Emergency Medical Fund provides the necessary funds for emergency or specialized veterinary care to sick and injured pets enabling them to be adopted after recovery or to remain in their home – over $100,000 granted so far.
+This allows pets to receive needed medical care including medications and surgical procedures to enhance their quality of life and increase their chance of adoption.

 General Shelter Support